leen449/2026-GP1-Group7/README.md

 ### 🤖 Machine Learning Model

+- The damage detection model was trained using YOLOv8.
-- Model training is currently conducted using Google Colab.
+- Model training and experimentation were conducted using Google Colab.
+- The trained weights are stored under the ml_model/weights/ directory.
-- The trained model is not yet integrated into the backend inference pipeline.
+- The model is integrated with the backend inference service.
-- Integration will be completed in upcoming sprints.
+- The backend receives vehicle damage images and returns damage detection results to the mobile application.